trstlabs/intento/docs/docs/background/index.md

 order: 1
 ---

-Intento is distributed and decentralized system built with the Cosmos SDK for submitting and executing intent-based actions via `Flows`.
-TRST Labs's extensive `Intent` Cosmos SDK module has been under development since early 2023.
-The module abstracts transaction complexities and offers chain-agnostic and interdependent orchestration of actions.
-By simplifying asset control and enabling permissionless orchestration of actions on connected IBC chains, this module moves value across protocols.
+Intento is a decentralized system built with the Cosmos SDK for intent-based execution via flows, enabling orchestration across IBC-connected chains without smart contracts.
+TRST Labs has been developing the Intent module since early 2023 to abstract transaction complexity and enable permissionless, self-custodial orchestration.

-## Cosmos

-The Cosmos ecosystem is a decentralized network designed to connect various blockchains as part of the 'Internet of blockchains' vision.
-A vast, interconnected system of blockchains, each specifically designed to serve a particular use case.
+### Why Cosmos?

+The Cosmos ecosystem is a network of application-specific blockchains connected by IBC (Inter-Blockchain Communication).
+Intento aligns with Cosmos’s vision of a modular and interoperable blockchain future, enabling secure, cross-chain applications for all.
 Intento is proud to be part of this decentralized community building key decentralized infrastructure for a more interconnected tomorrow.

-## Our Goals
+### Our Mission

-Our vision is to enable anyone to integrate blockchain operations in a truly seamless manner; that is, without the need for intermediary or custom smart contracts.
-Our  module aims to enable workflows where the user is in control, abstracts away transactions, enhances liquidity and accessibility, and provides novel use cases.
-By achieving these goals, we can revolutionize transactions, empowering users with greater control and efficiency while fostering a vibrant and differentiated ecosystem.

-## IBC - Inter-Blockchain Communication

-IBC is an interoperability protocol for communicating all kinds of data between arbitrary state machines.
-It is different than other bridges as enables direct chain to chain communication.
-Hence, it is often referred to as a trustless bridging solution.
-The IBC application layer can be used to build a wide range of cross-chain applications, including but not limited to token transfers, passing messages between accounts on two chains, NFT transfers and oracle data feeds.
+Intento eliminates the need for intermediary smart contracts, allowing users to orchestrate blockchain actions directly through simple configurations.
+Our goal is to:

+1. **Put users in control** – Self-custodial execution without reliance on third parties.
+2. **Improve efficiency** – Reduce gas costs and simplify multi-chain interactions.
+3. **Expand accessibility** – Enable new financial workflows with low-friction orchestration.
+4. **Enhance security** – Remove privileged execution layers and centralized points of failure.

+### IBC – A New Standard for Cross-Chain Execution

+Unlike traditional bridges, IBC provides direct chain-to-chain communication without external validators.
+Intento leverages IBC, ICA (Interchain Accounts), and ICQ (Interchain Queries) to enable new use cases.
+By combining intent-based execution with Cosmos’s modular and scalable architecture, Intento sets a new standard for blockchain orchestration.